winterland1989/Action.js/README.md

 Because it simply do less work:

-+ It doesn't maintain a internal state
++ It doesn't maintain a internal state.

-+ It just have a single field
++ It just have a single field.

-+ It just add a redirect call to original callback, and some type checking
++ It just add a redirect call to original callback, and some type checking.

 I even be amazed it can achieve so much functionality with such short code myself, see [Benchmark](https://github.com/winterland1989/Action.js/wiki/Benchmark) youself.